swimtrunks/webpage-v.2/README.md

 This is my own personal website, built with SvelteKit.
 It also holds my own personal blog.

-I wanted to build something with SvelteKit as

-it had just reached its v1 release.
-I had sometime off so I figured I would rebuild my personal site with it
+I wanted to build something with SvelteKit as it had just reached its v1 release.
+I had sometime off so I figured I would rebuild my personal site with it. (i also wrote about this a little bit on the site itself: https://malcolmpeterson.com/sveltekit-website-redesign)

 # What Else...